abellaismail7/Athena/README.md

 ## **- Kernel**
 And because the kernel is a critical component and even the smallest flaws on this component can take whole infrastructures down, learning the kernel is a must.
-We need some students to crack the universe and have no life Maher recommanded those books:
+We need some students to crack the universe and have no life Maher recommended those books:

 | Book | Description |
 | ---- | ----------- |